r-zeeshan/bit-analytica/README.md

 ### Bitcoin Data Preprocessing

 The Bitcoin data preprocessing includes:
-1. **Data Retrieval**: Historical Bitcoin price data is retrieved from Yahoo Finance.
+1. **Data Retrieval**: Historical Bitcoin price data is retrieved from Yahoo Finance using the `yfinance` library.
+The data starts from 2017 as it is the earliest year for which comprehensive news data is available.
 2. **Technical Indicator Calculation**: Various technical indicators such as SMA, EMA, RSI, MACD, Bollinger Bands, ATR, Stochastic Oscillator, and OBV are calculated and added to the dataset.

+### News Data Retrieval

+The GDELT (Global Data on Events, Location, and Tone) public API was used to scrape news data related to Bitcoin.
+The GDELT API provides a rich set of data on global events, and we used it to gather Bitcoin-related news articles starting from 2017.
+This data was then used for sentiment analysis and aggregated to create a sentiment score for each day.

 ### Model Development and Evaluation